Circle Surrogacy: Surrogacy services

 Circle Surrogacy provides services for intended parents and gestational carriers from the application and screening process through post-birth.
 Circle Surrogacy also provides in-house legal and escrow services for its intended parent clients as part of the surrogacy programs the company provides.
 Pursuant to the Standards of Ethical Conduct for SEEDS Member Agencies, surrogacy agencies are advised to escrow client funds internally only in "limited circumstances," including, without limitation, that "[t]he Agency fully and conspicuously discloses the possible conflict to all Participants."
 The Academy of Adoption & Assisted Reproduction Attorneys has issued guidance that "[t]he use of a formal, independent escrow service is strongly recommended."

-Egg donation services and Everie egg bank
+Egg donation services

-Beginning in 1995 to 2000, Circle Surrogacy began to help people find egg donors for pure egg donation.
-Over the next two decades, the company discovered a need for a transparent, comprehensive resource for pure egg donors, intended parents, and their families.
-It was this realization that inspired the creation of Everie Egg Bank in 2023, with a proprietary Mutual Match™ system to foster ideal outcomes for donors and parents alike.
-Similarly to Circle, the company is headquartered in Boston, with parent company NorthStar Fertility Partners overseeing all related organizations.
-Everie's offerings include a guide to donor qualification and compensation, various testimonials from real donors, a browsable database, and more.
+Beginning in 1995, Circle Surrogacy began to help people find egg donors for pure egg donation.

 Surrogacy.com

-Circle launched Surrogacy.com on November 14, 2023.
-The site purports to be a community "for surrogates, by surrogates," and a destination for candid, honest information about the surrogacy process.
-Surrogacy.com aims to recruit and match prospective surrogates with surrogacy agencies.
-Surrogacy.com's parent company, Northstar Fertility Partners, owns and operates three surrogacy agencies: Circle Surrogacy, Reproductive Possibilities, and Growing Generations.
-Surrogacy.com operates a member-only community for new surrogates, experienced surrogates and their loved ones to share stories, advice, and answer questions about surrogacy.
+Circle launched Surrogacy.com on November 14, 2023, a community "for surrogates, by surrogates," and as information about the surrogacy process.
+Surrogacy.com recruits and matches prospective surrogates with surrogacy agencies.
+Surrogacy.com's parent company, Northstar Fertility Partners, owns and operates two surrogacy agencies, Circle Surrogacy and Growing Generations, and also operates a surrogate, egg, and sperm donor match making service, Donor Concierge.
+Surrogacy.com operates a member-only community for new surrogates, experienced surrogates, and their loved ones to share stories, advice, and ask and answer questions about surrogacy.